Architecture of Scotland in the Industrial Revolution: Vernacular building

 Vernacular architecture of this period continued to dependent on local materials and styles.
 Often built by groups of friends and family, the homes of the rural poor were usually of very simple construction.
 Contemporaries noted that cottages in the Highlands and Islands tended to be cruder, with single rooms, slit windows and earthen floors, often shared by a large family.
 In contrast many Lowland cottages had distinct rooms and chambers, were clad with plaster or paint and even had glazed windows.
 In the early 1800s urban settings also included traditional thatched houses, beside the larger, stone and slate roofed town houses of merchants and urban gentry.

 The Industrial Revolution transformed the scale of Scottish towns, making Glasgow the "second city of the Empire", growing from a population of 77,385 in 1801 to 274,324 by 1841.
 Between 1780 and 1830 three middle class "new towns" were laid out on grid-iron plans, similar to those in Edinburgh, to the south and west of the old town.
 The other side of increasing wealth and planned architecture for the aristocracy and middle classes was the growth of urban sprawl.
 In Glasgow the growing workforce was left to the mercy of market forces as suburban tenements were thrown up, particularly to the east of the city, like those of the Gorbals to the south, where overcrowding, lack of sanitation and general poverty contributed to disease, crime, and very low life expediency.

-Urban centres increasing made use of locally mined stone.
+Urban centres increasingly made use of locally mined stone.
 While Edinburgh made extensive use of yellow sandstone, the commercial centre and tenements of Glasgow were built in distinctive red sandstone.
 After a major fire in the largely wooden Aberdeen in the 1740s, the city fathers decreed that major buildings should be in the locally abundant granite.
 This began a new phase in large-scale quarrying and led to the "granite city" becoming the centre of a major industry, which supplied Scotland and England with faced stone, pavement slabs and pillars.